Refine by MP, party, committee, province, or result type.

 Benjamin Dachis

 Industry committee Senator Wetston's commentary on the [Inaudible—Editor] is a really useful touchstone of asking where the boundaries of debate are.
 One thing that was very clear in his commentary was a request to increase AMPs.
 There was consensus on that.
-There was no consensus, though, on the a
+There was no consensus, though, on the amount.

 May 20th, 2022Committee meeting